hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - since there is a high chance they'd get infected anyway
   - they'd run into these same issues
   - they'd get it in a probably unsupervised setting
-  - unkown risk factors can best be identified in CQ
+  - unkown risk factors can best be identified in monitored quarantine
-  - knowing risk factors better reduces the incident rate even more
+  - improved risk calculations reduces the incident rate even more
-- for every low-risk person that runs into problems hundreds become certified immune
+- for every low-risk person that runs into problems hundreds become certified immunized

 ## There is no full self-immunization because it wears off after a while!